zukunft/zukunft.com/docs/code_functions_all.md

         \-- type_lists - the system views are filled once per request by set_system_views, but a request that could
     \-- get_view
         \-- type_lists - the system views are filled once per request by set_system_views, but a request that could
+    \-- get_component_by_id
+        \-- type_lists - the components are cached as part of the system views, so a component is found by the
     \-- get_html
-        \-- type_lists - the system views are filled once per request by set_system_views, but a request that could
+        \-- type_lists - the components are cached as part of the system views, so a component is found by the
     \-- log_err
-        \-- type_lists - the system views are filled once per request by set_system_views, but a request that could
+        \-- type_lists - the components are cached as part of the system views, so a component is found by the
 \-- load
     \-- load_by_view_id
         \-- component_list - the components sorted by the position in the view and by the name for the components